CocoaPods/cocoapods-podfile_info/README.md

 podfile_info
 ============

-Port of the current podfile_info command in CocoaPods into a plugin
+Port of the CocoaPods `pod podfile_info` command in CocoaPods into a plugin.